tflo/EditBox-Font-Improver/readme.md

 If not, anything inside the client folder should be accessible, for example in `World of Warcraft/_retail_/Fonts/` or `World of Warcraft/_retail_/Interface/MyNewFontFolder/`.
 The path then would be `Fonts/myfont.ttf` or `Interface/MyNewFontFolder/myfont.ttf`.

-You can also set font size and font flags in `main.lua`. _You find more instructions there!_
+You can also set the font size and other things in `main.lua`. _You find more instructions there._

+**To make it clear (as this is different from most addons): You HAVE TO edit the Config section in the `main.lua` file in order to use the addon.
+Setting the font path there is not optional!**

 ### Adding more addons